working-group-two/docs.wgtwo.com/docs/oauth2-subscriber-deauthorization.md

 > A sequence diagram is included [here](#flow-chart).

 1. The user MUST be able to prompt the third party application (app) to revoke all consents it has given to the app (i.e. clicking a button).
-2. The app SHALL request a _revoke consent magic link_ from _Working Group Two ID_ (WGTWO ID), supplying a [random, non-guessable `state`](https://auth0.com/docs/protocols/state-parameters#csrf-attacks).
+2. The app SHALL request a _revoke consent magic link_ from Cisco, supplying a [random, non-guessable `state`](https://auth0.com/docs/protocols/state-parameters#csrf-attacks).
-3. The app SHALL redirect the user to the given link, which opens a WGTWO ID webpage.
+3. The app SHALL redirect the user to the given link, which opens the ID webpage.
 4. The user MAY confirm/cancel revoking consent (the user MAY also just close/leave the webpage).
-5. The user is redirected back to the app, and the app MUST validate the state, and if valid MAY delete local user content (i.e. from a database) and wipe user sessions to reflect that the app no longer has access to the users' WGTWO data/APIs.
+5. The user is redirected back to the app, and the app MUST validate the state, and if valid MAY delete local user content (i.e. from a database) and wipe user sessions to reflect that the app no longer has access to the users' data/APIs.

 ## Redirect
 The user will be redirected back to the given redirect URI after logout with the query parameter `state` with the given state value.
 A query parameter for `error` will be included in case of errors or the user cancelling the flow.

 ## Generate a revoke consent magic link
 This endpoint requires authentication by an OAuth2 access token issued to your client using the `client_credentials` grant.

 You also need to include a valid user access token.